Stomach ulcers, also known as gastric ulcers, are open ulcers that develop in the stomach lining.

 However, it is believed that smoking increases the risk of developing stomach ulcers and can make the treatment less effective.

 The most common symptom of a stomach ulcer is a burning or burning pain that develops in the abdomen (belly).
-However, some stomach ulcers are not painful and are only noticed when a complication of a stomach ulcer develops, such as bleeding from the ulcer .
+However, some stomach ulcers are not painful and are only noticed when a complication of a stomach ulcer develops, such as bleeding from the ulcer.

-The pain caused by a stomach ulcer can travel from the middle of the belly to the neck, to the navel or to the back.
+The pain caused by a stomach ulcer can travel from the middle of the belly to the neck, to the navel, or the back.
 It can last from a few minutes to a few hours and often begins a few hours after eating.
 You can also wake up with pain during the night.

 Less common symptoms of a stomach ulcer may include: